Czuki/Message_app/README.md

 # Message_app

-Small console based app that allows to add users to database and send messages between users.
+Small console based app that allows to add users to database and send messages between them.

 ## Required modules